 According to the Immigration Reform and Control Act (IRCA) of 1986, all persons have to show proof of legal eligibility of employment in order to be paid for doing a job.
 This applies to all U.S. citizens as well as non-citizens and imposes sanctions on all employers who hire individuals known to be "illegal aliens" or who fail to comply with the verification process.
 The verification process for all incoming graduate students requires completion of an I-9 form.
 This is required of all students at the start of the program no matter the source of their funding.
 For I-9 processing, visit the Atlas Service Center (see http://hr.mit.edu/i-9).
-The process must be completed prior to Registration Day in the first semester of enrollment.
+The process should be completed prior to Registration Day in the first semester of enrollment.

 In order to be eligible for employment, all new students must bring either: